The stories behind the languages I’ve studied

 Bolivian Quechua

-When I started graduate school at the Univeristy of Georgia, they had just gotten a, in my advisor Chad Howe’s words, a “crap-ton” of money to help their Quechua program.
+When I started graduate school at the Univeristy of Georgia, they had just gotten, in the words of my advisor Chad Howe, a “crap-ton” of money to help their Quechua program.
 I was in the second cohort of students to take Quechua there.
 I took two semesters from Chad Howe.
 I then continued to third- and fourth-semester courses, which were taught by a native speaker, remotely from Bolivia.
-(Keep in mind, this was 2015–2016, long before remote learning became mainstream!)
+(Keep in mind, this was 2015–2016, long before remote learning had become mainstream!)
 The instructor didn’t speak any English though and, as you may recall, I don’t really speak Spanish that well, so much of the class was facilitated by a TA who was a Romance Languages PhD student and year ahead of me in school.
 (Hi, Bethany!)
 I was one of a couple students in Quechua 201 and the only student in Quechua 202.
 Towards the end, I was starting to achieve some semblance of fluency, and I could speak somewhat off the cuff and express most of what I wanted to, haltingly, and with lots of mistakes.
 I do have one line on my CV about Quechua morphology, a conference presentation from LCUGA in 2016.

 Tz’utujil